Ilias-Tsigkogiannis/iot-simulators/raspberry-pi.md

 ```
 ## 8. Use SSH for better performance

 Another way to improve performance is to access your Raspberry Pi using SSH and not using the GUI.
 In order to enable this, we have mapped port 2222 from your system to port 22 of the emulator.
-This was done using the option “-redir tcp:2222::22” in the command that starts the emulator (section #4).
+This was done using the option `-redir tcp:2222::22` in the command that starts the emulator (section #4).
 So, all you need to do is to ssh in port 2222 of your system.

 In order to do that, you need an ssh client, such as putty (which you can download from https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe).
 After you download and run putty, you need to go to the tab “Session” and type pi@127.0.0.1 in the “Host Name (or IP Address)” box, as well as 2222 in the “Port” box.
 Then you can click on the “Open” button to connect.
 You can use the following credentials:
 ```